 This is an on going series!
-We’re always sharing new games on Instagram and adding them here, so bookmark this page to your favorites and reference whenever you need a quick game to play!
+We’re always sharing new games on Instagram and YouTube, so bookmark this page to your favorites and reference whenever you need a quick game to play!

 Need some supplies?
 Here are the notebooks I love keeping in my purse and car to play these games and my favorite pens and highlighters to use when playing!
 If you want to learn the math behind many of these games and learn even more fun paper and pencil games check out the book Math Games with Bad Drawings.
 We’ve learned many of the below games from this book and highly recommend it!